What Makes a Game High-rated? Towards Factors of Video Game Success: What Went Right

-This section explore, with further details, ``what went right'' (WWR) among the high-rated projects.
-The \autoref{tab:problem_freq_comp} shows the main aspects that ``went right'' among the high-rated projects.
-We also compare it with the all the aspects that ``went wrong'', that is, the problems.
-The results shows that the main aspects that went right and issues that went wrong are similar.
-This corroborates with previous findings \cite{politowski20}.
-Therefore, \textbf{\textit{team}, \textit{technical}, and \textit{game-design} aspects should be the main focus of the game developers.}
+In this section, we explore postmortem quotes to discuss and compare what went right among high-rated projects. \autoref{tab:problem_freq_comp} shows the main factors that ``went right'' and ``went wrong'', the latter being problems.
+Results show that both high and low rated projects faced similar issues.
+This corroborates previous findings \cite{politowski20}: \textbf{\textit{team}, \textit{technical}, and \textit{game-design} aspects should be the main focus of the game developers.}